radical-edo/js-style-guide/README.md

 ## Variables

   - Always use `var` to declare variables.
 Not doing so will result in global variables.
 We want to avoid polluting the global namespace.
     Captain Planet warned us of that.
+As mentioned in the [General rules](#general-rules) section you should always `use strict` mode.
+So the this action will raise an error.

     ```javascript
     // bad